wdemichele/Named-Entity-Recognition/README.md

 Use the json-to-spacy.py file to convert json data to spaCy data

 ### Getting extra data
-Use randomise-data.py to generate extra data fields.
-Ensure that each field has an extensive list of values, to prevent data from getting stale and resulting over-training.
+Use randomise-data.py to generate extra data entries.
+Ensure that each data field has an extensive list of values, to prevent data from getting stale and resulting overfitting.
 Adapt as needed

 ### Train model